 Other lifestyle changes to consider

 Sun exposure will be one of your biggest triggers!
 SPF, SPF and more SPF.
 Reduce flare-ups by protecting the skin from the sun.
-We recommend a physical sunscreen like Skinsmiths Daily Defence Sheer SPF 30.
+We recommend a physical sunscreen like Skinsmiths Daily Antioxidant Defence SPF 30.

 If you are having a painful rosacea flare up, a cooling mask or ice pack can help to alleviate the stinging and burning sensations and calm the inflammation.